ejain/blog/source/_posts/2018/2018-11-22-chocolate-popcorn.md

 - ¼ cup honey
 - 1 tsp vanilla

-Pop the pocorn in the microwave.
+Pop the popcorn in the microwave.

 Melt the chocolate chips with the maple syrup, honey and vanilla, and pour over the popcorn on a baking sheet.